Old car logos: American car companies that went out of business

 Stutz Logo

 The Stutz Motor Car Company, known for its luxurious and high-performance automobiles, was prominent in the American automobile market for several years.
-In particular, it was this company that produced one of the first sports cars in America, the Bearcat, and also pioneered the most advanced engine technology of the time.
+In particular, it produced one of the first sports cars in America, the Bearcat, and pioneered the most advanced engine technology.

-The logo of the brand was carefully designed to reflect its core values and become the hallmark emblem of American cars.
-It features wings behind a creatively designed word mark to achieve a harmonious balance when mounted on the hood of the car.
+The brand’s logo was carefully designed to reflect its core values and become the hallmark emblem of American cars.
+It features wings behind a creatively designed word mark to achieve a harmonious balance when mounted on the car’s hood.

 Although the brand no longer exists, its legacy remains an important chapter in American automotive history, reflecting a commitment to excellence and innovation far ahead of its time.